NotLarry/botLarry/README.md

                                  \________________/

+TL;DR - botLarry is currently a project that will populate a payphone with audio files from myself, or from my friends.
+The idea being that in this day and age I can leave my family and friends an artifact they can revisit memories of me with.

 It was a long long time ago in a galaxy far far awa, er, well, actually it was maybe 2002 and an event called "Hacker Hookup" was scheduled for Phreaknic 6.

 Hacker Hookup would involve a specific gender in the auditorium at the Hilton in Nashville talking over irc to a group of prospective dates.
 As part of this NotLarry build a small server in a case made of LEGO bricks.
 On this server he had constructed an IRC bot that would answer questions asked by the contestants before the hackers could.